ayushkumar26/news-stand/README.md

-# Project Name
+## News Stand

+> The goal of News Stand is to provide users a clean, all-in-one place to find, consume, and comment on the news.
+News sites are fragmented and RSS feeds don’t allow users to comment, so we want to combine the two.

-> Pithy project description
+> Our project is built using the MERN stack.

 ## Team

-  - teamMember
+  - Katherine Manning
-  - teamMember
+  - Patrick Miner
-  - teamMember
+  - Ayush Kumar
-  - teamMember
+  - Danny Welstad

 ## Table of Contents